-The 2017 NFL season kicks off in a month, and you know what that means.
+The 2017 NFL season kicks off next week, and you know what that means.
 Yes, huge men in tight pants bumping into each other, but also: Cheerleaders!
 But just like the game has progressed a great deal since the days of leather helmets and no forward passes, the current NFL cheerleaders have come a long way since their humble beginnings.
 So here’s a visual history of the hard-working women who help entertain football fans on game day.
 It’ll give you plenty to root for, even if you’re a Jets fan.

 The Baltimore Colts became the first NFL team to have cheerleaders.
 They debuted in 1954 as part of the Baltimore Colts Marching Band.